francescogerardomarra/its/modulo26/4_security.md

 This ensures a robust, secure, and consistent logout mechanism across different authentication methods.

-### Duration
+### Session-length

-#### Overview
-In most web applications, the duration of the `JSESSIONID` cookie is not directly communicated to the client, and it is typically managed internally by the server.
-The `JSESSIONID` cookie itself doesn't usually carry information about its expiration time, and users are generally unaware of the specifics of how long their session will last.

 Session cookies, like `JSESSIONID`, typically do not carry a `max-age` or `expiry` attribute.
 Instead, they last as long as the session is active (i.e. until the browser is closed, unless the session is explicitly invalidated by the server).
-This behavior is because session cookies are **non-persistent cookies**.
+This behavior is because **session cookies are non-persistent cookies**.
 They are stored in the session storage of the browser, meaning they only exist during the browser session.
 When the session ends (i.e. the browser is closed), the cookie is automatically deleted.
 The browser handles this automatically without needing an explicit expiration time.

 When the server sends a `JSESSIONID` cookie without setting a `max-age` or `expiry` time, it becomes a session cookie: